 Protecting and maintaining the integrity of consumer personal and financial information is becoming increasingly important to businesses of all types and their in-house and outsourced contact centers.
 Over the past several years, concerns regarding identity theft and security breaches of consumers' personal information have lead to a number of legislative and regulatory enforcement initiatives which have raised the bar with respect to the security measures that contact centers and others must have in place to ensure the integrity of consumers' personal information.
 Indeed, the focus on data security has increased proportionally with the growth in Internet and telephone-based customer contacts and information transfers.

-Customer data was maintained in numerous files even though the business no longer required the information; Reasonable security measures were not implemented to limit access to the company's computer networks via wireless capabilities; Information was stored in unencrypted files with an ordinary user ID and password; Computers of one in-store network were easily connected to computers of another in-store network; and Sufficient measures were not taken to identify unauthorized access.
+Information was stored in unencrypted files with an ordinary user ID and password; Computers of one in-store network were easily connected to computers of another in-store network; and Sufficient measures were not taken to identify unauthorized access.

 As a result of these lax data protection measures, hackers allegedly gained access to the credit card, debit card, and checking account information of over 1.4 million DSW customers.
 Consequently, many of these customers were the victims of fraudulent charges on their accounts.
 The FTC settlement requires DSW to implement a comprehensive security system designed to safeguard customers' information.
 In addition, the settlement requires DSW to obtain a third-party audit to make certain its security system complies with the settlement once every other year for 20 years.
 DSW was the seventh company subject to FTC investigation in connection with data security.
 Other companies targeted by the FTC include BJ's Wholesale Club and Microsoft.